-Program D was developed based on evaluations of the Program H and M manuals, which demonstrated effectiveness in transforming harmful norms around gender and sexuality among young men and women, and highlighted the promotion of sexual diversity as a area for further programming.
+Program D was developed based on evaluations of the Program H and M manuals, which demonstrated effectiveness in transforming harmful norms around gender and sexuality among young men and women, and highlighted sexual diversity as an area for further programming.

 The Program D toolkit promotes respect for sexual diversity by inviting youth to reflect on questions, and potential fears and prejudices, related to homosexuality.
 The primary education tool – an animated, no-words short film – is readily applicable to various cultural contexts; it may be used as part of group education in schools and is generally combined with youth-led activism to end homophobia and promote respect for diversity and sexual rights.

 Program D (D for diversity) promotes respect for sexual diversity and challenges homophobia by promoting critical reflections on gender stereotypes and sexual behaviors among both young men and women.
 The interactive curriculum contains 19 activities, developed by Salud y Género in partnership with Promundo, ECOS, Instituto Papai and World Education.
 This curriculum was designed as a complement to Programs H and M, and the approaches and key activities from all three programs are integrated into the Program HMD Toolkit.